tonymedrano/frontend-polymer-training/README.md

   }
   // ...
 ```
-**Complex observers** are declared in the observers array.
+**Complex observers** are declared in the observers array for more than one property to check.
-Here you can use or create a fucntion that observes and notifies props changes.
+Here you can use or create a function that observes and notifies props changes.

 ```javascript
 static get observers() {